SondosBsharat/SondosBsharat/README.md

 ### Hi there 👋
+I'm Sondos Bsharat, a passionate Research Assistant at MBZUAI University, deeply immersed in the fascinating realm of machine learning, particularly focused on generative AI, especially large language models.
+Welcome to my GitHub profile!
 <!--
 **SondosBsharat/SondosBsharat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.